center-key/run-scripts-util/README.md

    - `run-scripts compile --verbose --only=2`<br>
    Execute just the second command in the `compile` group.

+   - `run-scripts lint watch --parallel`<br>
+   Execute all the `lint` commands in parallel and after all the commands are finished execute the `watch` commands in parallel.

 ## C) Application Code
 Even though **run-scripts-util** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.